-Write Them Down
+Write Down Negative Thoughts

 Do you overthink everything?
 Do you stew on things for way too long?
 It's okay; we're all prone to ruminating on negative thoughts and fears for longer than we should.
 We can't help it.
-But the only problem with getting caught up in our own head for too long is that our worries and doubts quickly blow up into something they're not and often seem much worse than they really are.
+But the problem with getting caught up in our own head for too long is that our worries and doubts quickly blow up into something they're not and often seem much worse than they really are.

 Next time you're feeling stressed, life coach and wellbeing expert Louise Thompsonsuggests asking yourself four questions to cut through the fog of worry and bring back focus and calm.

+1. What is real now?
 Don't focus on what hasn't happened yet.
 Be present and in the moment; that will help you see that all the worries you have are very often just figments of your imagination.

+2. Is it a problem or is it a fact?
 The difference here is key.
-"If it's a problem, find a solution, figure it out," she wrote in The New Zealand Herald.
+"If it's a problem, find a solution, figure it out," Thompson wrote in The New Zealand Herald.
 "If there is no solution, well then that's not a problem.
 By definition, honey, it's a fact.
 Accept the fact, and move on.
 This formula works like a charm.
 Avoid what I call the 'yeah but'…Endlessly worrying is no fun.
 Seeing the difference between a problem and a fact is a crucial stepping stone to reducing worry."

+3. Is this my business?
 Don't let someone else's worries become your own.

+4. How do I want to feel right now?
 The power to change how you're feeling is in your hands.
 You get to choose how you feel.
 If you need help, repeat Thompson's positive mantra: "Right now we are fine.
 We are just in transition.
 We are very resourceful and I trust in my own abilities to handle whatever comes up.
 We will be fine because we are resilient and good at handling life's inevitable curveballs.
 I've got this."

-If you're feeling insecure or worried, try mindfulness-based therapies to bring yourself back to the present.
+According to meditation instructor George Hoffman, if you're feeling insecure or worried, try mindfulness-based therapies to bring yourself back to the present.
 Focus on the bodily sensations that occur during your anxiety attack or in your state of worry, and recognize how it's making you feel on a physical and mental level.
-Resist the urge to avoid or withdraw from these feelings, and acknowledge them instead.
-"Although it may seem counter-intuitive, fully realizing the experience of anxiety enables anxious people to release their over-identification with negative thoughts," wrote George Hofmann for Psych Central.
-"The person practices responding to disruptive thoughts, and letting these thoughts go."
+Resist the urge to avoid or withdraw from these feelings and acknowledge them instead.
+"Although it may seem counter-intuitive, fully realizing the experience of anxiety enables anxious people to release their over-identification with negative thoughts.
+The person practices responding to disruptive thoughts, and letting these thoughts go."

 If this sounds like you, Hoge says we can train ourselves out of it.
 "If you have unproductive worries you might think, 'I'm late, I might lose my job if I don't get there on time, and it will be a disaster!'" she said.
 "Mindfulness teaches you to recognize, 'Oh, there's that thought again.
 I've been here before.
 But it's just that—a thought, and not a part of my core self.'"

-Make Time for It
+Make Time for Worry